 There are many types of dental implants and many ways to use dental implants to achieve your goals of a pleasing smile and good chewing function.
 Visit with one of our Prosthodontists to find out how dental implants and cosmetic dentistry can improve your life.

 By using a series of clear removable aligners, Invisalign straightens your teeth right before your eyes.
 They are virtually invisible, comfortable to wear, and removable so you can eat, drink, brush, and floss as usual.

 Dentures are removable replacements for missing teeth.
 Complete dentures replace all teeth and removable partial dentures replace some teeth.
 By matching each individual’s unique smile and bite, dentures can improve facial appearance and self-confidence.
 Dentures may also improve speech problems caused by missing teeth and will improve chewing.

 In-Office Whitening – This technique offers the fastest results with the most powerful whitening solutions available.
 First, we will cover your gums and tooth-root surfaces with a protective barrier to ensure your safety.
 A thin plastic device known as a retractor will hold your lips and cheeks away from your teeth as we apply a professional-strength gel; the results will be obvious immediately.
-Call us today to find out more and bring the white back to your smile.
+Call us today to find out more about cosmetic dentistry and bring the white back to your smile.